- Why Move to Iceland?

 - See also: Yoga in Iceland

-Iceland is a big country; the open and wild terrain, be it mountainous, dried lava or rocky shingle, demands its visitors take their journey seriously.
-The year round, one can avoid ground travel altogether with one of the country's many domestic flights, but aside from that, a car is going to be a necessary purchase.
+Iceland is a big country.
+The open and wild terrain, be it mountainous, dried lava, or rocky shingle, demands visitors take their journey seriously.
+You can avoid ground travel altogether all year with one of the country's many domestic flights, but aside from that, a car will be a necessary purchase.

-For those living in Reykjavík, a car is not absolutely essential.
-However, if you're going to be living out of the city, or have a strong desire to explore the country, a vehicle will be necessary at some point.
-It's important when purchasing a car to get four by four drive, as many of the roads around Iceland are gravel, or otherwise treacherous.
-Four by four is also unspeakably helpful during the winter when roads are often icy.
+For those living in Reykjavik, a car is not absolutely essential.
+However, if you're going to be living outside the city or have a strong desire to explore the country, a vehicle will be necessary at some point.
+It's essential when purchasing a car to get a four-by-four drive, as many of the roads around Iceland are gravel or otherwise treacherous.
+Using a four-by-four is also unspeakably helpful during the winter when roads are often icy.

 Iceland has a pretty perfect transport system.
-The buses are clean and well maintained, and stick to a constant schedule, meaning you will be waiting at the bus stop for a maximum of fifteen minutes at peak times in the capital.
-Navigating Reykjavik by bus is an incredibly easy affair, and is often a good method for exploring the cities' less frequented corners.
+The buses are clean, well-maintained, and stick to a consistent schedule.
+You'll be waiting at the bus stop for a maximum of fifteen minutes at peak times in the capital.
+Navigating Reykjavik by bus is a straightforward affair and is often a good method for exploring the city’s less frequented corners.

-There are no trains in Iceland, though there has been much talk over recent years about constructing a rail line between Keflavik Airport and Reykjavík.
-As of this moment, however, plans for the building are still very much in the air.
+There are no trains in Iceland, though there has been much talk in recent years about constructing a rail line between Keflavik Airport and Reykjavik.
+However, as of this moment, plans for the building are still very much in the air.

 - See also: The Ultimate Guide to Driving in Iceland

 Iceland has numerous public holidays throughout the year to mark national celebrations.
 You can read them below: